Leading Medicine Guide Logo

 About us Prof. Dr med.
 Clément Werner

 Back and pelvic pain can massively impair quality of life – and often take all the joy out of mobility.
 As a result, they often have an impact on all aspects of everyday life.
 Almost everyone is affected by it in the course of their life.
 But what happens if spinal pain develops into a chronic condition, often without the cause of the complaints being found?
-This is exactly what Dr Clément Werner specialises in – diseases and injuries of the sacroiliac joint, spine and pelvis.
+This is exactly what Dr Clément Werner specializes in – diseases and injuries of the sacroiliac joint, spine and pelvis.
 Changes in these areas are often the reason for chronic pain.

 Prof. Dr med.
-Clément Werner has extensive expertise in the sacroiliac joint, spine and pelvis, which he has acquired through many national and international orthopaedic-surgical training courses.
+Clément Werner has extensive expertise in the sacroiliac joint, spine and pelvis, which he has acquired through many national and international orthopedic-surgical training courses.
 Between 2005 and 2007 alone, he completed three fellowships in the USA, and also worked as a senior physician at Balgrist University Hospital and in management positions at Zurich University Hospital – culminating in the role of Deputy Clinic Director.
 In 2012, he was made a titular professor due to his numerous scientific publications and book contributions.
 Prof. Clément Werner is also very well connected, belonging to numerous professional societies and committees as well as various specialist editorial boards.

 Dedicated specialist: a thirst for research as an elixir of life

 “Curiosity and research have guided me since the beginning of my medical career,” says Dr Clément Werner.
-He is therefore always keen to learn about innovative treatment methods and surgical techniques, to research them himself and to optimise them as appropriate.
+He is therefore always keen to learn about innovative treatment methods and surgical techniques, to research them himself and to optimize them as appropriate.
 “My goal is to achieve the best possible outcome for my patients,” he explains.
 Word of this dedicated approach is spreading: for more than twenty years, Prof. Werner has been treating patients from all over the world who come to him with injuries and diseases of the sacroiliac joint, spine, pelvis and hip.

-One of his particular areas of research and specialisation is the sacroiliac joint.
-This joint, which is normally stabilised by a tight connective system, is considered to be the connection between the sacrum and the ilium, hence its name.
+One of his particular areas of research and specialization is the sacroiliac joint.
+This joint, which is normally stabilized by a tight connective system, is considered to be the connection between the sacrum and the ilium, hence its name.
 Even though this joint is usually called a single joint, there are two sacroiliac joints, one on the left, one on the right.
 The critical study of current methods and techniques and creative advancements around these joints, for example, have led Prof. Werner to design his own implant for fusion of the sacroiliac joint: an implant that is fitted in a minimally invasive procedure.
 This implant is special in that it can be fully weight-bearing immediately after the operation.
 The specialist has already performed more than 500 sacroiliac joint operations since he began focusing intensively on this joint in 2005.

 Area of expertise: sacroiliac joint